James Meeker

-James Henry Meeker III (born March 22, 1995) is an American professional baseball pitcher for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+James Henry Meeker III (born March 22, 1995) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

 Amateur career

 Meeker attended North Allegheny Senior High School in Wexford, Pennsylvania.
 He attended the University of Akron to play college baseball for the Akron Zips.
 When Akron ended their baseball program, he transferred to the University of Delaware to play for the Delaware Fightin' Blue Hens.

 Washington Wild Things

-Meeker was not selected in the 2018 MLB Draft and signed with the Washington Wild Things of the Frontier League on June 20, 2018.
+Meeker was not selected in the 2018 MLB draft and signed with the Washington Wild Things of the Frontier League on June 20, 2018.
 He made 19 appearances on the year, recording a 3.94 ERA with 26 strikeouts across 29 2/3 innings pitched.
 In 2019, Meeker appeared in 40 games for Washington, compiling a 3.17 ERA with 57 strikeouts across 54 innings pitched.

 In 2020, after the Frontier League season was cancelled due to the COVID-19 pandemic, Meeker played for the Steel City Slammin' Slammers of the Washington League.
 He made eight scoreless appearances for the club, striking out 12 across 7 2/3 innings.

 Meeker returned to the Wild Things in 2021, making 30 appearances and remarkably tossing 31 2/3 scoreless innings with 43 strikeouts.